RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 1.md

 In access management, the user is first authenticated (their identity verified and validated as correct), then authorized (permissions granted based on their valid identity), and given access.

-### Question # 116 - Why are platform as a service (PaaS) environments at a higher likelihood of suffering backdoor vulnerabilities?
+### Question # 116 - [important] Why are platform as a service (PaaS) environments at a higher likelihood of suffering backdoor vulnerabilities?
 A. They rely on virtualization.
 B. They are often used for software development.
 C. They have multitenancy.
 D. They are scalable.
 Answer: B.

-PaaS environments are attractive for software development because they allow testing of software on multiple operating systems that are administered by the cloud provider.
-Software developers routinely use backdoors as development and administrative tools in their products; these backdoors, if left in software when it ships, are significant vulnerabilities.
+**PaaS environments are attractive for software development because they allow testing of software on multiple operating systems that are administered by the cloud provider**.
+**Software developers routinely use backdoors as development and administrative tools in their products; these backdoors, if left in software when it ships, are significant vulnerabilities**

 All cloud environments, including PaaS, rely on virtualization, have multitenancy, and are scalable, so those options are not correct.

 ### Question # 117 - Backdoors are sometimes left in software by developers _______________.